 Under the Tree (Undir trénu)

-A feud between two neighbours turns unexpectantly violent and out of control.
+A feud between two neighbours turns unexpectantly violent.

 Best Nordic Series

 Fifteen people travelling on the Copenhagen Metro are taken hostage, evoking a national crisis.
 A hastily arranged taskforce, headed by Louise Falck and Philip Norgaard, is assisted by reporter Naja Toft, who acts as a go-between.

 Best Nordic Documentary